• Skip to primary navigation

 Can I use canned pumpkin pie filling?

 Canned pumpkin pie filling won’t work because it doesn’t just have pumpkin in it.
-The cake will be too dense and sweet.
+The cake will be too sweet and wet.
 Use 100% pumpkin puree.

 How do I make the frosting super creamy?